chainpoint/chainpoint-validate-js/README.md

   if(err) {
     // handle this error
   } else {
-    // receipt.isValid will equal false
+    // result.isValid will equal false
-    // receipt.error will contain a reason why the receipt failed validation }
+    // result.error will contain a reason why the receipt failed validation }
 });
 ```